bufbuild/protovalidate/README.md

 ## Contribution

 We genuinely appreciate any help!
-If you'd like to contribute, the following will be of interest:
+If you'd like to contribute, check out these resources:

 - [Contributing Guidelines][contributing]: Guidelines to make your contribution process straightforward and meaningful
 - [Conformance testing utilities](https://github.com/bufbuild/protovalidate/tree/main/docs/conformance.md): Utilities providing acceptance testing of `protovalidate` implementations